 “In some cases, the agencies could do a better job of vetting candidates and ensuring that their participants will truly be a good fit for the position.
 I had an experience with an agency where they initially told us about 20 job seekers, but once we showed them our openings and waited for some time, we ended up with zero candidates.”
 Kraig Kistinger, Director of Human Resources, National Tube Supply

-Maybe a relationship Is off to a rocky start, or you hit a snag that causes you to question the partnership.
+Maybe a relationship is off to a rocky start, or you hit a snag that causes you to question the partnership.
 Now, the million-dollar question: Should you tough it out or jump ship?

 Try a Reboot